 At first I had no idea what “meaningful conversation” even involved.
 But since that time, I’ve learned that all this means is getting to know your spouse’s inner experience and social world — his or her daily routine, likes, dislikes, needs, emotions and dreams.
 It’s about having an intimate knowledge of each other, kind of like the apostle Paul wrote in 1 Corinthians 13:12, “Then I shall know fully, even as I have been fully known.”
 That’s exactly what married couples seem to be longing for —a return to the early years when they were fully knowing and fully being known by each other.

 The goal of having meaningful conversation is to talk about things that keep you current and deepen your understanding of who your spouse is.
 What are his or her likes, dislikes, preferences, feelings, stressors, friends and life dreams?
 It makes me think of the popular ’80s song “Faithfully” by the group Journey.
 The song contains a line that says, “I get the joy of rediscovering you.”
 Indeed, each and every day married couples can choose to set aside 10 minutes in order to “rediscover” each other.
 What a simple way to stay updated about that special person to whom you are married!

 I want to encourage you to make a commitment to your spouse — that you will fight for this daily time together for meaningful conversation.
 Make it your goal to talk for 10 minutes every day.
 You can discuss anything other than work, kids, household management, finances and your relationship.
 This can be done face-to-face or on the phone.
-And if you need help thinking of good questions to get the conversation started, Focus on the Family has a great app that provides hundreds of questions to ask your spouse.
+And if you need help thinking of good questions to get the conversation started, check out Conversation Starters for Date Nights for hundreds of questions to ask your spouse.